Karen Shepherd Internship for Ethics and Good Government

 - Other projects as assigned

 How to Apply

 - Writing sample (persuasive writing preferred)

 - Optional: Visual or creative communications project

 If the submission form does not accept your application for any reason, please send an email to “email@example.com” with the subject line “Communications Internship Application.”

-Applicants need to be self-motivated, have an interest in our projects and issues, a willingness to learn new skills and ideas, and a strong desire to make a difference.
+Applicants need to be self-motivated, have an interest in our projects and issues, a willingness to learn new skills and ideas, have an understanding of major social media platforms and Canva, and a strong desire to make a difference.
 We are looking for interns with strong writing and editing skills, exceptional critical thinking, and a keen eye for detail and accuracy.
-Knowledge of the legislative process is a plus.
+Knowledge of election and legislative processes is a plus.

 Working knowledge of Adobe Creative Suite, and video editing software is a bonus.